hytechclub/web-201/EjsTemplates/PeopleListEjsIndividualExercises.md

 Update the People List application by completing the following exercises.

 ## Updating the Person Page Styles
-1. In the "person.ejs" file, set the font to "Chiller" if the person is dead
+1. In the **person.ejs** file, set the font to "Chiller" if the person is dead
 1. Set the font to "Arial" if the person is alive
 1. If the person has "Engineer" in their job title, set the text color to yellow
     - Reference: [https://www.w3schools.com/jsref/jsref_includes.asp](https://www.w3schools.com/jsref/jsref_includes.asp)